-- To assess the carbon intensity of all assets (supported by external managers and using estimates if necessary) by the deadline for enhanced TCFD reporting for the Scottish LGPS. - Using data from the Transition Pathway Initiative (TPI), to engage alongside our collaborative partners to encourage companies to adopt business models and strategies that are in line with the aims of the Paris agreements.
-Our ambition is that all holdings covered by TPI will have achieved a level 4 assessment and have a business plan whose carbon performance is in-line with the Paris agreement or better by 2025. - Using data from the Transition Pathway Initiative (TPI), our ambition is not to subscribe to new equity and fixed income issuance from companies whose business plans are not aligned with the aims of the Paris agreements at the time of the fundraising. - 3.3 Financial returns from current and future investments will affect our ability to fund future pension payments, and so we have committed to implement processes that adhere to TCFD recommendations as follows:
+- To assess the carbon intensity of all assets (supported by external managers and using estimates if necessary) by the deadline for enhanced TCFD reporting for the Scottish LGPS. - Using data from the Transition Pathway Initiative (TPI), to engage alongside our collaborative partners to encourage companies to adopt business models and strategies that are in line with the aims of the Paris agreement.
+Our ambition is that by 2025 all holdings covered by TPI will have achieved the highest management quality assessment score, indicating strong governance of their greenhouse gas (GHG) emissions and the risks and opportunities arising from the low-carbon transition and have a plan for alignment.